jeremy-rifkin/libassert/README.md

 *Note* For user-defined types, only move semantics are required by the assertion processor.

-*Note:* With automatic decomposition the assertion processor is only able to obtain a the string form of the full expression rather than the left and right parts independently.
-Because templates make C++ expression grammar ambiguous without type information there are limits to how effectively the processor can figure out the left and right sides.
-The current system is very rough, a better system will be implemented later.

 ### Installation

 Dead-simple: This is a single-header file so just copy the header file.
+The use of precompiled headers is advised.

 ### Comparison With Other Languages